 We have wholly-owned subsidiaries (the "Funding LLCs") that have completed secured financing transactions with qualified institutional investors or lenders.
 In connection with these transactions, we contributed Loans on an arms-length basis to each Funding LLC for cash and the sole membership interest in that Funding LLC.
 In turn, each Funding LLC, other than that of Term ABS 2016-1, contributed the Loans to a respective trust that issued notes to qualified institutional investors.
 The Funding LLC for the Term ABS 2016-1 transaction pledged the Loans to lenders.
-The Term ABS 2015-1, 2015-2, 2016-2, 2017-1, 2017-2, 2017-3 and 2018-1 transactions each consist of three classes of notes.
+The Term ABS 2015-2, 2016-3, 2017-1, 2017-2, 2017-3, 2018-1 and 2018-2 transactions each consist of three classes of notes.

-Each financing at the time of issuance has a specified revolving period during which we may be required, and are likely, to contribute additional Loans to each Funding LLC.
+Each financing at the time of issuance has a specified revolving period during which we are likely to contribute additional Loans to each Funding LLC.
 If applicable, each Funding LLC will then contribute the Loans to their respective trust.
 At the end of the revolving period, the debt outstanding under each financing will begin to amortize.